Courchevel (commune)

 Courchevel (/fr/; Ecôrchevél) is a commune in the department of Savoie, southeastern France.
-This city was established on 1 January 2017 by merging the two formerly distinct communes of Saint-Bon-Tarentaise (the seat) and La Perrière.
+The commune was established on 1 January 2017 by merging the two formerly distinct communes of Saint-Bon-Tarentaise (the seat) and La Perrière.
 It takes its name from the eponymous nearby ski resort of Courchevel.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.